NiklasRoberts/Comparing-Electric-vs-Gasoline-Vehicle-Emissions/README.md

 * Integrating small scale photovoltaic systems (household/business solar panels)
 * Applying advanced statistical techniques beyond my current level of knowledge
 * Correlation between fossil fuel reliance and CO2 emissions (compare with ICE threshold and potentially a predictive CNN)
+* Increase in energy production required to support increased usage of EVs

 ## Source Code
 * To see the calculations for average CO2 emissions from an ICE, see CO2EmissionsFromICE.py